 above IS REQUIRED (experiences with family members will not be permitted) .

 .Experiences must be verified by an organization &/or school supervisor on letterhead.

 9. Statement of Intent: personal written statement describing why you should be admitted to the Special Education Program (default font size 11, 1-2 page double spaced)(See the Statement of Intent guidelines and the Writing Rubric for evaluation criteria)

 10. Copy of unofficial transcript (from your WINGS account)

 Phase I—SPE Program Admission Procedures

-1. Complete the Admission Qualtrics survey between Weeks 2-3 of each fall and spring semester
+1. Complete the Admission Qualtrics survey during weeks 1-3 of each fall or spring semester

 b.
 Use this link: https://uwlacrosse.qualtrics.com/SE/?SID=SV_7U1zooCDjGKyW5T

 Phase II—SPE Program Admission Procedures